-Future debt service in the table above is calculated using rates in effect at March 31, 2011 for variable rate bonds.
+Future debt service in the table above is calculated using rates in effect at March 31, 2012 (rates include remarketing agent, broker-dealer and liquidity facility fees) or variable rate bonds.
 The net swap payment amounts were calculated by subtracting the future variable rate interest payments subject to swap agreements from the synthetic fixed rate amount intended to be achieved by the swap agreements.